Character Education: Free Resources for Improving Your Classroom Environment

 On the site, there are all sorts of resources for K-6 teachers and families including lesson plans, activities, posters, games, awards, printables for classroom walls, and more.
 For younger kids, there are things like crowns, puppets, and patterns to make friendship bracelets.

 Recently they posted seven book-based lesson plans, which teach about character using quality children's literature.
 Several of the titles were ones I already use in my classroom including Thank You, Mr. Falker, Martin's Big Words, Snowflake Bentley, and Junkyard Wonders.

 When I first found this site, I had a sixth grade classroom.
 I admit that much of the materials were too young for that group.
 However, the lessons were easily adaptable and videos such as their series on yo-yo tricks and this one on test prep kept them interested (and worked as incentives to getting work done quickly, being respectful to others, etc.).

-UPDATE: Shortly after writing this post, I created two sets of Superhero Character Education posters to help students make "super" choices.
-The second set is free and was designed to post in hallways and bathrooms.
 While they didn't fix every behavior issue found in either place, they were helpful in reinforcing ideas throughout the day.